NLeSC/guide/nlesc_specific/e-infrastructure/e-infrastructure.md

 ### Available systems at SURF

 Here we list some of the most likely to be used resources at SURF.
-See the [overview of all SURF services and products](https://www.surf.nl/en/services-and-support/services-provided-by-surf), and [detailed information on the SURFsara infrastructure](https://userinfo.surfsara.nl/systems).
+See the [overview of SURF services and products](https://www.surf.nl/en/research-it), and [detailed information on the SURFsara infrastructure](https://userinfo.surfsara.nl/systems).

 SURFsara:

-- **Cartesius**: The national supercomputer of The Netherlands.
-It contains a lot of very high performance machines, connected through a fast interconnect (about 41000 cores in total, plus 132 GPUs).
-It also has a large storage system (7+ Pb).
-Cartesius is typically designed for large parallel applications that require thousands of cores at once.
+- **Snellius**: Snellius is the Dutch national supercomputer.
+Snellius is a general purpose capability system and is designed to be a well balanced system.
+If you need one or more of: many cores, large symmetric multi-processing nodes, high memory, a fast interconnect, a lot of work space on disk, or a fast I/O subsystem then Snellius is the machine of choice.
 - **Lisa**: National Cluster.
-Similar machines as the Cartesius, without the interconnect (about 8000 cores in total).
+Similar machines as the Cartesius (the previous Dutch national supercomputer), without the interconnect (about 8000 cores in total).
 Storage also more limited.
 Lisa is typically designed to run lots of small (1 to 16 core) applications at the same time.
 - **Grid**: Same machines again, now with a Grid Middleware.
 Not recommended for use in eScience Center projects.
 - **HPC Cloud**: On demand computing infrastructure.
 Nice if you need longer running services, or have a lot of special software requirements.
 - **Hadoop**: Big Data analytics framework.